The merged-staircase property: a necessary and nearly sufficient condition for SGD learning of sparse functions on two-layer neural networks: Separation with linear methods

 \section{Separation with linear methods}

-It is well known that any SQ algorithm (adaptive or not) with polynomially-many queries and polynomial query precision cannot learn the class of degree $P$ monomials if $P$ grows with the input dimension $d$ \cite{kearns1998efficient,blum94weakly}, and likewise no linear method with polynomially many features or samples can learn this function class \cite{hsu2021approximation,hsudimension,kamath_dim}.
-But the implication is not obvious for staircase functions of growing degree.
-These functions contain monomials of growing degree, but the hierarchical structure could potentially allow a sequential learning of these monomials; in fact, staircases of degree $P$ are efficiently SQ learnable with adaptive queries as one can sequentially query the monomials of increasing degree (making at most $d$ queries per degree, e.g., at most $d \log d$ queries for $P=\log d$ vanilla staircases).
-We thus need a lower-bound on linear methods that goes beyond general SQ lower-bounds, which we obtain by separating the analysis using subspace projections.
+It is known that linear methods with $\poly(d)$ many features or samples cannot learn the class of degree-$P$ monomials if $P$ grows with the input dimension $d$ \cite{hsu2021approximation,hsudimension,kamath_dim}.
+One way of proving this is by using SQ lower bounds \cite{blum94weakly}, which imply lower bounds on linear methods \cite{kamath_dim}.
+However, this proof strategy fails for staircase functions of growing degree, since the hierarchical structure makes these efficiently SQ learnable by sequentially querying the monomials of increasing degree\footnote{Making at most $d$ queries per degree for vanilla staircases, e.g., at most $d \log d$ queries when $P=\log d$.}.
+We thus need a lower-bound on linear methods that goes beyond SQ lower-bounds, which we obtain by using subspace projections.

 Consider a general linear method which is defined by a Hilbert space $(\cH , \< \cdot, \cdot \>_{\cH} )$, a feature map $\psi : \{+1 , -1 \}^d \to \cH$, an empirical loss function $L:\R^{2n} \to \R \cup {\infty}$ and a regularization parameter $\lambda >0$.
 Given data points $(y_i , \bx_i )_{i \in [n]}$, the linear method construct a prediction model $\hf( \bx) := \< \hba , \psi (\bx ) \>_{\cH}$ where $\hba \in \cH$ is obtained by minimizing the regularized empirical risk functional